 number of rows the same.

-Aggregate : aggregate over rows (sum, average, count etc.), i.e., using a Totals-query in Access.
+aggregation : aggregate over rows (sum, average, count etc.), i.e., using a Totals-query.

-Also introduces a calculated field but typically reduces the number of rows.
+Also introduces a calculated field but changes the number of rows.

-Note that the WAFE style rule does not constrain what can be expressed (we need a formal proof).
+Note that the style rule does not constrain what can be expressed.

-But the significant benefits are (1) each subquery
+But the significant benefits are (1) each nested query

 can be easily tested and (2) less knowledge is needed about how query evaluation works and